Aquitaine & Bordeaux

-Named Aquitaine after the Latin word aqua, meaning water, this region in the south west of France is one of its largest and most diverse, both geographically and culturally.
+Named Aquitaine after the Latin word aqua, meaning water, this region in the southwest of France is one of its largest and most diverse, both geographically and culturally.

 With woodlands and orchards, vine-clad hillsides, meadows and fields of corn, it’s no wonder that so many artists call it home.
 You may find yourself similarly inspired!

+Call in at the Armagnac-producing town of Condom, with its 14th-century cathedral and medieval old town.
 Visit the French Renaissance Chateau Henry IV in Nerac, or discover the Cistercian Abbaye de Flaran, founded in 1151.

 Sample the regional cuisine in one of the many superb restaurants, or browse the traditional open-air markets in medieval squares for delicious local produce to enjoy once back on board.

-Some of the local delicacies include foie gras, truffles, cep mushrooms, confit de canard, prunes and walnuts.
+Some of the local delicacies include foie gras, truffles, cep mushrooms, confit de canard, prunes, and walnuts.

 Also renowned is the Armagnac brandy with its dedicated museum housed in a turn of the century cellar.

 The cuisine is also known for plentiful fish and shellfish, including the indigenous Gravette oysters.

-Explore the Rivers of The Garonne, rising in the Spanish central Pyrenees, or the Dordogne, with its source in the mountains of the Massif Central.
+Explore the Rivers of The Garonne, rising in the central Spanish Pyrenees, or the Dordogne, with its source in the mountains of the Massif Central.
 Both rivers ultimately join the Atlantic Ocean at Bordeaux.